muammar-yacoob/unity-mcp/README.md

 ## ✨ What It Does

-Unity MCP provides **real-time control** of Unity Editor through the Model Context Protocol allowing you to:
+Unity MCP provides **real-time control** of Unity Editor through the Model Context Protocol, allowing you to:

 | <div align="left">Feature</div> | <div align="left">Description</div> |
 |:---------|:-------------|